You can’t grow a business with broke customers

 In the digital age, how you present yourself online as an architect is crucial.

-Being and old-schooled architect with a traditional website in not enough.
+Being an old-schooled architect with a traditional website is not enough.

 And there are common traps that can lead you to attract the wrong kind of customers: